chrisnish4/chrisnish4/README.md

 ### A little about me ...

-- :writing_hand: I’m currently working on a project on the books banned in the US
+- :writing_hand: I’m currently working on a project analyzing police stop data
-- :potted_plant: I’m currently learning Rust
+- :potted_plant: --
 - 😄 Pronouns: He/Him
 - :ocean: Fun fact: I like to surf and play guitar